jrgp/golang-dhcpd/README.md

 This is a tiny IPv4-only dhcp server written in Golang.

+Currently, this only works on Linux, though it is possible to run unit tests on Mac.

 ## Why

 Other popular dhcpd servers such as isc-dhcpd and dnsmasq are written in C and occasionally